basilisp-lang/basilisp/docs/reader.rst

 Basilisp includes support for ratios.
 Ratios are represented as the division of 2 integers which cannot be reduced to an integer.
 As with integers and floats, the numerator of a ratio may be prefixed with a single negative sign ``-`` -- a negative sign may not appear in the denominator.
-In Basilisp, ratios are backed by Python's `Fraction <https://docs.python.org/3/library/fractions.html>`_ type, which is highly interoperable with other Python numeric types.
+In Basilisp, ratios are backed by Python's :external:py:class:`fractions.Fraction` type, which is highly interoperable with other Python numeric types.

 .. _strings: